Workshops for Spring 2020

 Join the Butte County UC Master Gardeners for a course on rethinking your landscape design and maintenance routines to incorporate best practices for adapting to our changing climate.
-Some of the topics include considerations for California habitats, yard maintenance, garden design using defensible space guidelines, natural regeneration, erosion, mulching, fire ecology, post-fire care of trees and land, and characteristics of plants that provide the best fire resistance.
+Topics include: considerations for California habitats; yard maintenance; garden design using defensible space guidelines; natural regeneration; erosion; mulching; fire ecology; post-fire care of trees and land; and the characteristics of those plants that provide the best fire resistance.